Here are the Basics

 - Air comes out of your nose when you pronounce a nasal vowel.

-Go ahead and try pronounce the nasal vowels shown in the list below.
+Go ahead and try pronounce the nasal vowels from the list below.
 You will notice that air does come out of your nose as you pronounce them correctly.

 To hear how the nasal vowels sound like, please play this video